Storm Malik pounds Northern Europe, leaves 4 dead | DW | 30.01.2022

 As the storm moved eastward Sunday, the fire department in the German capital, Berlin, declared an emergency and ordered residents to stay home, where possible.

-On Saturday, one person was killed when he was hit by an election poster that had been loosened by the wind, Bild newspaper reported.
+On Saturday, one person in Germany was killed when he was hit by an election poster that had been loosened by the wind, Bild newspaper reported.
 A companion was also injured.

 Scotland saw winds of 100 miles (160 kilometers) per hour, where a 60-year-old woman in Aberdeen died after being hit by a fallen tree.